ML7ru3/OperatingSystem10thEdition/Processes.md

 # Interprocess Communication
 - Processes within a system may be *independent* or *cooperating*

+- **Inter-process communication** is a mechanism that allows processes to communicate.

 - Cooperating process can affect or be affected by other processes, including sharing data, reason:
   - Information sharing